Mani Shankar Aiyar: Personal life

 He was married on 4 January 1973 to Suneet Vir Singh, a Sikh woman.
-They have 3 daughters – the eldest, Suranya Aiyar is a lawyer; the second, Yamini Aiyar is a senior research fellow and director of the Accountability Initiative;
+They have 3 daughters – the eldest, Suranya Aiyar is a lawyer; the second, Yamini Aiyar is a senior research fellow and director of the Accountability Initiative.

 Aiyar is the uncle of Vidya Shankar Aiyar, former anchor on Channelnews asia and CNN- IBN.

 Controversies

-Mani Shankar Aiyer has been a part of many controversies.

-In 2000, Aiyar was involved in a public brawl with politician Amar Singh.
-According to Singh, Aiyar insulted Singh's then party leader Mulayam Singh Yadav and remarked: "Oh that bloody Mulayam – he looks just like me.
-It could be because my father visited Uttar Pradesh at some point.
-Why don't you check with Mulayam's mother?"

-While on a tour of the Andamans as the Cabinet Minister in the later part of 2004, Aiyar was quoted as saying at the Cellular Jail there that there was no difference between the radical right-wing revolutionary Veer Savarkar, a famous inmate of the prison, and Mohammed Ali Jinnah, the founder of Pakistan, as they shared a 'divisive' philosophy.
+While on a tour of the Andamans as the Cabinet Minister in the later part of 2004, Aiyar was quoted as saying at the Cellular Jail there that there was no difference between Hindutva ideologue Vinayak Savarkar and Pakistan's founder Mohammed Ali Jinnah as they shared a 'divisive' philosophy.
 He also ordered that a plaque with a poem commemorating Savarkar be replaced with a plaque with quotes from Mahatma Gandhi.
 Reports of the incident paralysed Parliament and led to agitations by the Shiv Sena in Maharashtra.
 Aiyar's remarks created confusion as well in the ruling party; the official spokesman, Anand Sharma, noted that the Congress Party did not consider Savarkar either a freedom fighter or a patriot.
 A few days later, the Prime Minister dissociated himself and the cabinet from that view.

-As sports minister, he effectively scuttled India's bid for Asian Games in 2007.
-It was widely felt that Delhi's lack of enthusiasm to host the event was the primary reason for its loss.
-Then Union Sports Minister of India, Mani Shankar Aiyar, spoke strongly against Delhi hosting the games and argued that it was better if the money allocated by India's government for organising the sporting event was spent on building facilities for the poor.
-The Indian Olympic Association (IOA) president revealed that India's Sports Minister remarks against hosting the Games was the main reason for New Delhi's loss.

 In September 2011, Aiyar visited his alma mater—St. Stephen's College—to speak about 'Governance and Corruption: Is Panchayati Raj A Solution?'.
 However, he began to mock the Hansraj College and its former student Ajay Maken.
 He also belittled the Kirori Mal College and the BA (Programme) Degree, a course in the University of Delhi.
 This led to an agitation by the students of Hansraj College.
 When the agitated students approached him, he mocked them even further.
 When later questioned by the media, Aiyar refused to apologise and rather ridiculed the institutions even further.
 Baffled by his remarks, Stephen's College and its students went on to apologise to Hansraj College and extended a hand of friendship.